 |

-dungeon guardians first.
-In addition to treasure, each floor is
+first.
+In addition to treasure, each floor is jam packed

 you.

-can blast the guardians into the next dimension.
-Due to Space Dungeons
+that can blast the guardians into the next dimension.
+Due to

-you go.
-Keep in mind however that in Space Dungeon the monsters
+in mind however that in Space Dungeon the monsters aren't content

-aren't content to just chase you out of the room, they want you dead in
+to just chase you out of the room, they want you dead in the worst

-the worst possible way.
-Monsters will pursue your ship from room
+possible way.
+Monsters will pursue your ship from room to

 you may find yourself with a whole army on your tail.